August 3, 2020

 New York is one of just eight states – along with Maine, Michigan, New Jersey, Louisiana, South Dakota, Tennessee, and Virginia – that has waived physician supervision or collaboration requirements for PAs in executive orders related to COVID-19.
 Waiving these requirements has allowed hospitals like those within Northwell Health to fully mobilize their PA workforce, redeploying and repurposing them to meet patient needs.

-As of May 8, nearly 10,000 patients have recovered within the health system’s facilities, including more than 1,000 patients discharged at North Shore University Hospital in Manhasset, Long Island Jewish Medical Center in New Hyde Park and Lenox Hill Hospital, in Manhattan.
+As of July 15, more than 13,000 patients have recovered within the health system’s facilities, including nearly 5,000 patients discharged at North Shore University Hospital in Manhasset, Long Island Jewish Medical Center in New Hyde Park and Lenox Hill Hospital, in Manhattan.

 Five PAs who lead Northwell’s Advanced Clinical Provider (ACP) teams that include PAs and NPs take AAPA behind the scenes and talk about their workforce deployment and utilization in response to the COVID-19 surge.
 The providers include:

 - Christopher J. Anderson, MBA, MS, PA-C, Senior Administrative Director, Advanced Clinical Providers, Lenox Hill Hospital in Manhattan